Here’s why Realty Income Stock is

 With the stock price falling an incredible 48% in the last month, is it time to buy this stock at a discount?

-I will use the 5 screen-criteria from my previous post to determine whether this stock is trading at a discount or if the price drop reflects a fundamental problem with the company’s business model:
+I will use the criteria from my previous post to determine whether this stock is trading at a discount or if the price drop reflects a fundamental problem with the company’s business model:

 - Strong franchise